alan-turing-institute/data-safe-haven/docs/reference/checklists/security-checklist.md

   + c) :white_check_mark: **Verify:** that the `/output` volume exists and can be read and written to
   + d) :white_check_mark: **Verify:** that the permissions of other storage volumes match that described in the [user guide](../../how_to_guides/user_guides/user-guide.md#open_file_folder-shared-directories-within-the-sre)
 2. Confirm that the different volumes exist in blob storage and that logging on requires domain admin permissions
-  + a) Follow the instructions in the [administrator document](../../how_to_guides/administrator/how-to-be-a-sysadmin.md#data-egress) on how to access egressed files with Azure Storage Explorer
+  + a) Follow the instructions in the [administrator document](../../how_to_guides/administrator/how-to-be-a-sysadmin.md#data-egress) on how to access files set for egress with Azure Storage Explorer
   + b) :white_check_mark: **Verify:** You can see the files written to the Output storage volume (including any you created as a non-privileged user in step 1)
   + c) :white_check_mark: **Verify:** that a written file can be taken out of the environment via download